zjiefu/Notes/Research General/Elderly Study Inclusion Criteria.md

 - Some sources also state that sarcopenia could be related to change in muscle composition and quality. (i.e., not solely muscle mass)

 - Can include walking speed as some metric, e.g., how long they need to cover some distance.
 Won't be really accurate but still helps.

+>Those with sarcopenia were older and had smaller bodysize compared with those without sarcopenia in each sex (all P<0.001).
+Those with sarcopenia were physi-cally less active in each sex